Chillar Party: Critical reception

 Chillar Party received mostly positive reviews from critics.
 Taran Adarsh of Bollywood Hungama gave it 3.5 out of 5 stars and said – "On the whole, Chillar Party is not just for kids, but for grownups as well.
 A story of grit and determination, it works not just as an entertainer, but also advocates a message rather strongly.
 A film that deserves to be tax-exempted so that it reaches out to a wider audience.
 A small film with a gigantic spirit...
 Encourage this one!"
 Saibal Chatterjee of NDTV rated it with 3 out of 5 stars and said – "Through the entire first half, the writer-director duo holds the proceedings at a level that is completely in sync with the unpretentious spirit of the film.
 In the run-up to the climax, however, the film comes precariously close to tying itself up in knots as the child-like aura it builds up begins to teeter on the edge of childishness.
 Mercifully, it stays on its feet and doesn't topple over.
 For that alone the film deserves at least three stars."
 Zee News gave the film 4 stars and wrote, "Chiller Party may be a small film.
 But as cinema goes, in its adroitness, it is much more mature than 99 percent of the films ever made in India.
 And that, you`ll reckon, is no `small` achievement."
 Sonia Chopra of Sify awarded it 4 stars saying, "Storytelling by co-directors-writers-lyricists Vikas Bahl and Nitesh Tiwari is first-rate.
 They make you deeply connect with the characters".
 Shivesh Kumar of IndiaWeekly awarded the movie 3 out of 5 stars.
 Preeti Arora of Rediff gave it 3 out of 5 stars and wrote – "Chillar Party is an enjoyable film with plenty of laughs.
 Do watch this, unless of course you hate kids."
 Vandana Krishnan from Behindwoods gave the film 3 out of 5 stars describing the film as "fun filled one that is sure to leave you with a smile and moist eyes.
-Humor, emotions, and siddhartha is my best friend entertainment and values- You can't ask for more."
+Humor, emotions, and 'dog is man's best friend' entertainment and values- You can't ask for more."
 Oneindia.in gave 3 stars while commenting "On the whole, Chillar Party is not just for kids, but grownups also will enjoy the film equally.
 A story of great determination presented in an entertaining way is what makes Chillar Party a good watch.